ethereannft/snapshot/README.md

-# Etherean NFT - Snapshot
+# Etherean Unicorn Club - Snapshot

 This repo is for displaying our snapshot strategies and an overview of the process.